drashland/services/index/README.md

 A service to help index items in a `Map` -- resulting in faster lookup times when specifying the `Map` keys as regex patterns.

+_Note: Performance has shown not to improve when keys are NOT regex patterns.__

 ## Table of Contents

 * [Quick Start](#quick-start)